wvan1901/Whim/README.md

 # Whim
 What is this repo?
-This is a Linux(I think...
-It works on my linux laptop) Text editor called Whim.\
+This is a Text editor called Whim.\
-This text editor is based on [Snap Token Kilo Editor Guide](https://viewsourcecode.org/snaptoken/kilo/index.html) I tried to use little to no external Libaries
+This text editor is based on [Snap Token Kilo Editor Guide](https://viewsourcecode.org/snaptoken/kilo/index.html)

 ## Why did I make this?
-Why not.
 I decided that writing my own text editor would be fun.
-I tried to make a text editor with out any guidence but I ended with many bugs implementing a rope data structure so I dropped it.
-One day I stumbled across the article and I decided to give a text editor a try again.
+One day I stumbled across the article and I decided to give creating a text editor a try.\
 You might be asking why is it in go?
-I wrote it in go because I've been learning go and I really started to like the language.
+When I started this project I was learning go and I really started to like the language.
-Also instead if copying the article entirely (I can't really learn that way) I decided that trying it in go would make me learn better.
+Also instead of copying the article entirely (I can't really learn that way) I decided that trying it in go would be a better learning experience.

 ## What enviorments does this support?
-Currently only Linux, it works on my ubuntu Linux laptop.
-Hopefully I can add support to other enviorments
+Currently terminals that support ANSI escape codes.

 ## How install and run Whim?
 Currently this project is still in development phase.
 So to run this project